Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 2 Mei 2025 05.27.44 UTC
+- WIB: Jumat, 2 Mei 2025 06.25.08 UTC
-- WITA: Jumat, 2 Mei 2025 06.27.44 UTC
+- WITA: Jumat, 2 Mei 2025 07.25.08 UTC
-- WIT: Jumat, 2 Mei 2025 07.27.44 UTC
+- WIT: Jumat, 2 Mei 2025 08.25.08 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: attitude
+Kategori: technology